-What is Cascading drop downs?
-Well, Cascading drop downs are linked drop down controls where the content of the second drop down depends on the selection of the first one.
-E.g. When you Choose Country in the first drop down, the second drop down State is automatically filtered to the list of states actually in that county.
-Cascading drop downs are quite a common requirement and unfortunately, SharePoint doesn’t support it Out of the box.
+What is Cascading drop down?
+Cascading drop-downs are linked drop-down controls, where the content of the second drop-down depends on the selection of the first one.
+E.g., When you choose a Country in the first drop-down, the second drop-down State is automatically filtered to the list of states actually in that county.
+Cascading drop-downs are quite a common requirement, and unfortunately, SharePoint doesn’t support it out of the box.

 InfoPath Cascading Dropdown List Setup:

 - Regions – List of Regions – Parent List for Countries list’s Region column.

 - Countries -List of Countries with Region as lookup column from “Regions” list

 - Projects List – List to capture project data, Where Region and Country columns are from above lists as lookup columns.